II. THE PROKARYOTIC CELL: BACTERIA

 usually consists of:

 The term genome (def) refers to the sum of an organism's genetic material.
-The bacterial genome is composed of chromosomal deoxyribonucleic acid or DNA and represents the bacterium's nucleoid.
+The bacterial genome is composed of a single molecule of chromosomal deoxyribonucleic acid or DNA and is located in a region of the bacterial cytoplasm visible when viewed with an electron microscope called the nucleoid.
 Unlike the eukaryotic nucleus, the bacterial nucleoid has no nuclear membrane or nucleoli (see Fig. 1).

 Since bacteria are haploid (def), that is they have only one chromosome and only reproduce asexually, there is also no meiosis (def) in bacteria.

-The nucleoid is one long, single molecule of double stranded, helical, supercoiled DNA (def).
+The bacterial chromosome is one long, single molecule of double stranded, helical, supercoiled DNA (def).
 In most bacteria, the two ends of the double-stranded DNA covalently bond together to form both a physical and genetic circle (def).
-The chromosome is generally around 1000 µm long and frequently contains as many as 3500 genes (see Fig. 2).
+The chromosome is generally around 1000 µm long and frequently contains as many as 3500 genes (see Fig. 3).
 E. coli, a bacterium that is 2-3 µm in length, has a chromosome approximately 1400 µm long.

 To enable a macromolecule this large to fit within the bacterium, histone-like proteins bind to the DNA, segregating the DNA molecule into around 50 chromosomal domains and making it more compact.
-A group of enzymes called DNA topoisomerases then supercoil each domain around itself, forming a compacted mass of DNA approximately 0.2 µm in diameter.
+A DNA topoisomerase enzyme called DNA gyrase then supercoils each domain around itself, forming a compacted mass of DNA approximately 0.2 µm in diameter.
 In actively growing bacteria, projections of the nucleoid extend into the cytoplasm.
-Presumably, these projections contain DNA that is being transcibed into mRNA.Supercoils are both inserted and removed by topoisomerases.
+Presumably, these projections contain DNA that is being transcribed into mRNA.Supercoils are both inserted and removed by topoisomerases.